Basal Cell Carcinoma

-Basal cell carcinoma (BCC) is relatively easy to detect and cure rates are excellent, if treated early.
+BCC is relatively easy to detect and cure rates are excellent, if treated early.
 BCC can resemble other skin conditions, so tell your doctor if you notice unusual skin changes, such as:

-- a shiny bump or nodule, especially if it appears pearly or translucent or brown/reddish like a mole
+- A shiny bump or nodule, especially if it appears pearly or translucent or brown/reddish like a mole.

-- a slightly raised pink growth with a crusted depression in the center, possibly with tiny blood vessels visible on the surface
+- A slightly raised pink growth with a crusted depression in the center, possibly with tiny blood vessels visible on the surface.

-- a patch of skin that is red or irritated, especially on the chest, shoulders, arms or legs
+- A patch of skin that is red or irritated, especially on the chest, shoulders, arms or legs.

-- a white or yellowish waxy scar with poorly defined borders
+- A white or yellowish waxy scar with poorly defined borders.